fal-works/p5js-templates/docs/index.md

 |R|[Rollup](https://rollupjs.org/)|Module bundler|

 However you don't necessarily have to use all of them (see the template list below).

-*Note:* These are not for complete beginners and assume that you know about the basics of JavaScript and p5.js.
-However you don't have to be an expert at all!

 ## List of templates